 Susan McCaw, Board Chair

 Susan is a former U.S. Ambassador to the Republic of Austria and, through The Craig and Susan McCaw Foundation, is an advocate for education and economic development in the developing world.
-She is a Trustee of Stanford University and serves on Khan Academy’s Global Advisory Board as well as on the board of other non-profit organizations.
+She is a trustee emeritus of Stanford University and serves on Khan Academy’s Global Advisory Board as well as on the board of other nonprofit organisations.